 Vitamin D + Vitamin K = Ultra Bone Strength

-A recent study has found that when combined, Vitamin D and Vitamin K do miracles when it comes to bone health.
+A recent study has found that when combined, Vitamin D and Vitamin K do miracles for bone health.
 But not only, it was found that the same vitamin combination also benefits heart health.

-This type of combination is probably the best for older dogs that might have problems with joints and bones in general.
-Being a great source of vitamin D, salmon will be a great meal for your dog when combined with vitamin K-rich broccoli.
+This combination is probably the best for older dogs that might have problems with joints and bones in general.
+Being a great vitamin D source, salmon will be a great meal for your dog when combined with vitamin K-rich broccoli.

 Be careful how you prepare both of them.
 Salmon and broccoli are healthiest for your dog when cooked or steamed.
-Also, be careful of the serving size of this treat as measuring the right amount of fish can get a little tricky.
-Consult your vet to see what would be the best amount of it for your dog.
+Also, be careful of this treat’s serving size as measuring the right amount of fish can get a little tricky.
+Please consult your vet to see what would be the best amount of it for your dog.

 Calcium + Vitamin D = Strong Bones

 This is a great food synergy combination that will improve your dog’s bone quality.
 But, you can feed this only if your dog is lactose tolerant because of the cheese.
 Calcium-rich cheese often works great as a reward treat, so this will be a combination that your dog will probably adore.
-You can either slice everything to smaller pieces and serve him, or simply make small kale-cheese sandwich-like bites.
+You can cut either slice everything to smaller pieces, serve the dog, or make small kale-cheese sandwich-like bites.

 Vitamin D in the Kale will enhance Calcium’s function and will support your dog’s bone strength.